clan-lol/clan-core/docs/site/index.md

     ---

-    Important Core Concepts that should be inderstood to get the best experience.
+    Important Core Concepts that should be understood to get the best experience.

     [:octicons-arrow-right-24: Core Concepts](./concepts/index.md)